 Stage 3 – Business Innovation

-- Having realized the full value of all categories, the now best-in-class procurement organisations and their ongoing supplier relations diverge into partnerships and strategic alliances with benefits to both parties.
+- Having realised the full value of all categories, the now best-in-class procurement organisations and their ongoing supplier relations diverge into partnerships and strategic alliances with benefits to both parties.

 - This is a catalyst for innovation at scale through suppliers, driving business innovation and truly positioning procurement as business advisors.